Pregnancy and Postnatal Physiotherapy at Oak Park

 Southcare Physiotherapy also runs a ward talk on Tuesdays and Thursdays at 10.30am, please ask your midwife or physiotherapist for more information.

-When should I see a Women’s Health and Continence Physiotherapist postnatally (after having baby)?
+When should I see a Continence and Pelvic Health Physiotherapist postnatally (after having baby)?

-For the best recovery after having your baby, it is recommended to see a Women’s Health and Continence Physiotherapist at 6-8 weeks postnatal for a Postnatal Check.
+For the best recovery after having your baby, it is recommended to see a Continence and Pelvic Health Physiotherapist at 6-8 weeks postnatal for a Postnatal Check.
 It is best to schedule this appointment for after you have seen your obstetrician for your medical check.

 This appointment is different to your Obstetrician’s visit as it includes: